pm-cui/voltageFaultInjection/README.md

 - Connection of MOSFET is akin to Pull-up/Pull-down resistors.
 - Acts as switches to power and ground the STM32

-### Button
-- Added a button to the circuit
-- A button press causes a rising edge and is used to manually trigger the rising edge
-- Only STM32 OR button should be connected to Pin 4 of Pico at any one period of time

 ### Ghidra
 - STM32 is a Bare Metal system, application runs directly on the hardware
 - Memory-mapped peripherals, Check datasheet of the processor for memory map ***